Hypfer/Valetudo/docs/_pages/general/capabilities-overview.md

 If you're new to Valetudo, you might be referring to Segments as Rooms.
 It's the same thing.
 I just didn't like the term room, because they don't necessarily have to actually be rooms.

+## MapSegmentRenameCapability <a id="MapSegmentRenameCapability"></a>

+This capability enables you to assign names to segments.
+Naming segments makes it easier to distinguish them.

 ## MapSegmentationCapability <a id="MapSegmentationCapability"></a>